Whiteknight/ParserObjects/docs/v5/parser_usage.md

 `.Match()`, when it can be used, is a performance optimization over `.Parse()`.
 Matching does fewer memory allocations overall, and frequently does less computation.
 If you need a result value or a descriptive error message from the parser, the `.Parse()` method must be used instead.

 **Note**: The `.Match()` method is designed to consume input and return true or false.
-It cannot account for situations where a user callback function may have side effects or throw exceptions, etc. For this reason, when a parser uses a user callback function delegate, the `.Match()` call is not strictly equivalent to `.Parse().Success`.
-It is strongly recommended that user callback delegates do not throw exceptions or have side-effects.
+It cannot account for situations where a user callback function may have side effects or throw exceptions, etc. For this reason, when a parser uses a user callback function delegate, the `.Match()` call is not strictly equivalent to `.Parse().Success`. **It is strongly recommended that user callback delegates do not throw exceptions or have side-effects**.

 ### Parsing